 Lastly, an oligopoly has many similar characteristics to a monopoly, but instead of there being only one producer, there are some, although very few (less than ten).
 An oligopoly has very tough barriers to entry, so it is extremely hard to form competing businesses.
-The price is set by the price leader firm, which all other firms follow in pricing.
-If oligopolies collude with each other, they may create a cartel which can fix prices and diminish competition.
+The price leader firm, which all other firms follow in pricing, sets the actual price.
+If oligopolies collude with each other, they may create a cartel that can fix prices and diminish competition.
 In the United States, collusion is illegal.
-One example of an oligopoly is the media industry in the United States, in which six companies (General Electric, News Corp, Disney, Viacom, Time Warner, and CBS) control a vast majority of the media that is consumed.
+One example of an oligopoly is the media industry in the United States.
+Six companies (General Electric, News Corp, Disney, Viacom, Time Warner, and CBS) control a vast majority of the media that people consume.

-Any unintended byproduct of production is known as an externality and falls into two types: positive and negative.
+An externality refers to any unintended byproduct of production.
+There are two types of externalities: positive and negative.
 Positive externalities are beneficial, while negative externalities are harmful.

 Conversely, in a market of crude oil (perfect competition), an unintended byproduct of its production is environmental damage that occurs from oil drilling.
-The environmental damage that is caused by oil drilling is a negative externality.
-Excise taxes (per-unit taxes) may be used to attempt to correct negative externalities.
+The environmental damage that oil drilling causes is a negative externality.
+The usage of excise taxes (per-unit taxes) may attempt to correct negative externalities.
 As an example, gas taxes have recently become more popular in an attempt to curb the consumption of gasoline, for which a negative externality is carbon dioxide production.

-Microeconomic theory allows for the relationships, transactions, and exchanges that make up our economy to be brought down to a science, albeit not a hard science like physics or chemistry.
+Microeconomics brings the relationships, transactions, and exchanges that make up our economy down to a science, albeit not a hard science like physics or chemistry.
 Although this concept may seem daunting at first, on a basic level, the subject is not hard to understand, and it becomes easy to see how the principles of microeconomics may apply in our daily lives, in financial markets, and elsewhere.